 It was one of the most spectacular museum openings of the last decade in Germany: The Museum of Bavarian History in Regensburg is located right on the Danube, and is one of the most state-of-the-art museum buildings in Europe.
 It was a stunning success right from the outset, with visitor numbers exceeding all expectations.
 Visitors are greeted with a multivisual panorama show in the fover.
-Cabaret artist and actor Christoph Süß plays 40 different roles, as he cinematically explores 2000 years of Bavarian history - from the Romans to the start of the Kingdom of Bayaria in 1806 - with lots of humor and a dash of irony.
+Cabaret artist and actor Christoph Süß plays 40 different roles, as he cinematically explores 2000 years of Bavarian history - from the Romans to the start of the Kingdom of Bavaria in 1806 - with lots of humor and a dash of irony.
 That alone makes the visit worthwhile.
 But it's just the beginning.
 An escalator takes you up from the foyer to the permanent exhibition.
 And it's not your average musty educational museum exhibit.
-It's a feast of historical theater and amazing productions on www.museum.bayern/ ihr-besuch.html
+It's a feast of historical theater and amazing productions on

-Tue. - Sun.
-9 a.m. - 6 p.m.
-Mon.
-Closed
+- Tue.
+Sun.
+9 a.m.
+6 p.m.
+Mon Closed

-Donaumarkt 1 | 93047 Regensburg
+- Donaumarkt 1 | 93047 Regensburg

+- www.museum.bayern/ ihr-besuch.html